JanikaHankaniemi/MoviesWeb/README.md

 > REACT_APP_API='<path to your backend>'
 > ```

-## Installing development enviornment on localhost
+## Installing development envronment on localhost
 Go to <your git folder>\movies-web.
 Install:
 ``npm install``